stuart-knock/bash-tools/README.md

 ### bashcheck
 Does a quick and dirty check of a bash script printing any potentially major problems to stdout, specifically it checks for:
-  +Assigning values to system variables in an unconstrained way, ie a way that will have side effects on the callers environment.
+  + Assigning values to system variables in an unconstrained way, ie a way that will have side effects on the callers environment.
-  +Assigning variables or defining functions using Built-in function names or keywords.
+  + Assigning variables or defining functions using Built-in function names or keywords.

 ### checkurl
 Check if a web page is accessible.
 Useful as a utility function for